mik4el/gadget-board/README.md

 * Make sure no old code is running if you are changing e.g. `settings.py` or `urls.py` by re-creating the web container.
 Do this with `docker-compose up -d web`.
 * Run `manage.py` commands using `docker-compose run`, e.g. `docker-compose run web python manage.py makemigrations`.
+* If you restart your computer etc, you may need to restart the machine running the containers, do so by:
+  1. `docker-machine start dev`
+  1. `eval $(docker-machine env dev)

 ### Adding a dependency
 When you add a dependency to `web/requirements.txt` you need to build a new container image and restart the container with this new image, this is done by: